BenKohn2004/Saber_Box/README.md

 Saber Box is a virtual directing aid.
 The program is contained within the Google Colab Notebook Saber_Box.
 It will require you to connect to a Google Drive account.

-The Google Drive requires you to put three files in the top directory:
+You must put three files in the top directory of your Google Drive:

   1. The Clip you would like to Analyze
   2. The Model used to detect fencing object, mask_rcnn_bell_guard_cfg_0005.h5